mintaeshkim/roverfly/README.md

-# RoVerFly: Robust and Versatile Learning-based Control of Quadrotor Across Payload Configurations
+# RoVerFly: Robust and Versatile Implicit Hybrid Control of Quadrotor-Payload Systems

 This repository provides a reinforcement learning (RL) framework for quadrotor trajectory tracking.
 The framework is built using MuJoCo and Stable Baselines3.
 It supports curriculum learning, domain randomization, and sim-to-real gap reduction techniques.
 It is designed for training policies that can generalize to real-world applications.